mavrix93/LightCurvesClassifier/README.md

 ## Implementing new connectors

-All connectors accept input (queries) in unitary format (list of dictionaries) and implements one (stars catalogs) or two (light curves archives) methods which return Star object.
+All connectors accept input (queries) in unitary format (list of dictionaries) and implements one (stars catalogs) or two (light curves archives) methods which return Star objects.
 In order to access the connector by *StarsProvder* (as is shown in examples above) the module have to be located in *db_tier.connectors* package.
-This is all magic need to be done to have compatible connector with rest of the package.
+This is all magic need to be done to have compatible connector with the rest of the package.

 The connectors have to inherit *StarsCatalogue* or *LightCurvesDb* classes.
 This ensures that all connectors are able to return unitary Star objects in the same manner.
 Inheritage of these classes helps *StarsProvider* to find connectors.